doctrine/orm/CONTRIBUTING.md

 ## Unit-Tests

+Always add a test for your pull-request.

+* If you want to fix a bug or provide a reproduce case, create a test file in ``tests/Doctrine/Tests/ORM/Functional/Ticket`` with the name of the ticket, ``DDC1234Test.php`` for example.
+* If you want to contribute new functionality add unit- or functional tests depending on the scope of the feature.

 You can run the unit-tests by calling ``phpunit`` from the root of the project.
 It will run all the tests with an in memory SQLite database.